 MARKET SITUATION IN THE REVIEW PERIOD

-The comparable result includes net sales adjustments of EUR -93 (675) thousand, adjustments for exchange rate effects of EUR -12 (728) thousand and adjustments to other expenses amounting to EUR 0 (127) thousand.
+The comparable result includes net sales adjustments of EUR +86 (-93) thousand and adjustments for exchange rate effects of EUR -10 (-12) thousand.
 The adjustments to net sales in the review period consist of a reduction in the net sales of the Russian subsidiary due to the depreciation of the rouble from the exchange rate comparison period (2015).

 SHORT-TERM RISKS AND UNCERTAINTIES

 Increased uncertainty in geopolitics and world trade pose the greatest risks for development.
 Company’s new strategic projects being postponed further may have a negative impact to the 2018 result.